 At the end of the contract, the vehicle is returned to the leasing provider, meaning you are then free to hire another vehicle or vehicles, without any financial obligation.
 Contract Hire allows you to concentrate on your business's activities, while avoiding the financial risk and administrative burden of owning your vehicle or fleet.

-When it comes to Van Leasing, the tax benefits vary depending on the type of lease that you have taken the van on and whether you are VAT registered.
+When it comes to van leasing, the tax benefits vary depending on the type of lease that you have taken the van on and whether you are VAT registered.

 Yes you can, as long as it is taken off when the van is given back at the end of the contract, and any removals of it hasn't caused any damage to the van.